 Serial #: A-20494 FON: W-9444

 Body size at lower bout: 17".
 Scale length: 25 1/2" Nut Width: 1 11/16" Neck depth, 1st/10th frets: .90/.99

 Materials: Hand-carved solid spruce top; highly solid carved tiger-flame maple back; three-piece maple neck; Brazilian rosewood fingerboard with mother of pearl block inlays; solid bone nut.

-Hardware: Gibson 'McCarty' twin fingerrest floating pickup assembly, original compensated adjustable Brazilian rosewood bridge.
+Hardware: Gibson 'McCarty' dual fingerrest floating pickup assembly, original compensated adjustable Brazilian rosewood bridge.
 Vintage correct hand-antiqued nickel triple parallelogram tailpiece and Kluson Deluxe tuners with single ring tulip keys.

 Notes: The L-7C was produced in natural finish only between 1949 and 1959, and is dimensionally identical to the costly L-5C.
 Gibson never produced more than a few dozen examples in natural finish in any production year, and blonde guitars were premium priced as well, as they often displayed the most highly figured maple.
 This remarkable guitar is one of only 41 blonde L-7C models made in 1955, and it has quite a story.